 Guarantee that the animals will be shipped safely and sent by overnight shipping.

 Crickets, worms, or other herbivorous insects as long as they're intended to be used for bait or food for pets

 Hatching eggs from some animals—for example, chicken eggs—as long as they're shipped only within the US.
 However, hatching eggs from endangered species, migratory birds, snakes, or turtles aren't allowed.

-Shellfish, such as crabs and lobsters, to be used as food
+Shellfish, such as crabs and lobsters, only if they're to be used as food

 Snails or slugs, but only those that are known as domestic aquatic snails and the following 5 types that you can eat (usually called escargot):

 Helix aperta or Cantareus apertus (usually called burrowing snails)

 Helix aspersa or Cryptomphalus aspersus (usually called small grey snails)